 Here is how I would define them:

-- Inserts: individual pages that can be added to a planner or binder to form part of a complete planning system.
+- Inserts or planner pages: individual pages that can be added to a planner or binder to form part of a complete planning system.

 - Planner pack/binder/bundle: a set of inserts designed to work together as a complete or partial planning system.